 Read More: How to Decide Whether to Quit or Recommit

-Case and point – I’m sure you can look back on times where you spent hours on end just trying to decide on what restaurant to go to for dinner and ended up having dinner at home because making a decision based on a long list of options was just too exhausting…
+Case and point – I’m sure you can look back on times where you spent hours on end just trying to decide on which restaurant to go to for dinner and ended up having dinner at home because making a decision based on a long list of options was just too exhausting…

-On his insightful and thought provoking TED Talk “Paradox of Choice – Why More is Less“, a renowned Psychologist, Barry Schwartz, made a poignant case based on his research findings that having the freedom of choice often result in higher level of dissatisfaction rather than a greater sense of freedom and happiness one would generally expect from having more options.
+On his insightful and thought provoking TED Talk “Paradox of Choice – Why More is Less“, a renowned Psychologist, Barry Schwartz, made a poignant case based on his research findings that having the freedom of choice often result in higher level of dissatisfaction rather than a greater sense of freedom and happiness one would logically expect from having more options.

 Why is that you asked?
 Schwartz explained that when we are presented with a wealth of options, we have a tendency of developing an escalated expectation of perfection.